surendarsinghkotra-beep/Surendar-singh-kotra/about.md

 permalink: /about/
 ---

-# About Surendar Singh Kotra
+## About Surendar Singh Kotra

+Welcome to the official professional website of **Surendar Singh Kotra**.

-Surendar Singh Kotra is a Mechanical Engineer working in the Steel Plant CCM (Continuous Casting Machine) Department with 11 years of professional experience.
+Surendar Singh Kotra is a **Shift Manager** working in the **Steel Plant CCM (Continuous Casting Machine) Department**, with **11 years of professional experience** in the steel industry.

-He has experience in steel plant operations, continuous casting processes, mechanical systems, and industrial work.
+His professional experience includes **steel plant operations, Continuous Casting Machine (CCM) operations, shift management, production coordination, team management, and operational safety**.

+This website provides professional information about Surendar Singh Kotra, including his career experience, professional skills, and work-related interests.

 ## Professional Experience